NoroffFEU/development-platforms/trpc-case-study.md

 ## Summary

-tRPC offers an excellent introduction to creating APIs.
+`tRPC` offers an excellent introduction to creating APIs.
 Using it is intuitive, fast and efficient.
 With some experience, you can get functional endpoints up and running within minutes.
-Whether you are a junior when it comes to the backend or web development in general, or an experienced full-stack developer tRPC should offer a lot of welcome features for your next project - increasing your workflow, maintaining your code base and overall helping you become an overall more productive developer.
+Whether you are a junior when it comes to the backend or web development in general, or an experienced full-stack developer `tRPC` should offer a lot of welcome features to new and existing projects.

 [As Chris Bautista states in his overview video](https://www.youtube.com/watch?v=2LYM8gf184U&t=665s)

 ```
-Now everyone can call themselves full-stack developer.
+Now everyone can call themselves a full-stack developer.
 ```

 With some learning and familiarity with the `tRPC` library and excellent pre-configured projects such as `T-3 App`, it's not too far from the truth.
 Maybe for your next project, you too will check it out?